-Disrepair and design statement
+1. Disrepair and design statement

-- a justification setting out why the windows or doors cannot be repaired and the options that have been considered.
+- a justification setting out - a) evidence showing whether the windows and/or doors are historic or more recent replacements, and - b) a professional assessment of the condition of any historic windows and/or doors, detailing whether they can be repaired and other options that have been considered alongside replacement.
 This will need to assess the actual disrepair; accurately set out areas of failure and rot; and explain why this cannot be subject to localised or more substantial repair.
 The assessment should be carried out by a named competent person or company; - for replacement windows and doors there should be a clear statement which sets out an understanding of the characteristics of the host building with details about the design; materials; methods of opening; finish and colour; and glazing of the new windows or doors and why they are considered to be historically accurate and appropriate.
+Surviving historic details, archive photographs and drawings are all useful evidence.
+A history of timber windows and external doors in Jersey can provide an overview as to how designs vary by period and building type.

-Details: existing
+2. Details: existing

-- drawings or photographs showing the windows or doors in the whole façade of the building, numbered to match the description in the justification; and clearly showing the window(s) subject of the application; - close up photographs of the windows or doors with a ruler or tape measure in focus to assist in judging the size and profile of the existing window's features; or drawings showing the existing windows or doors to scale - this is particularly important for replacement of nonrepairable historic windows or doors;
+- drawings or photographs showing the windows or doors in the whole façade of the building, numbered to match the description in the justification; and clearly showing the windows or doors which are the subject of the application; - close-up photographs of the windows or doors with a ruler or tape measure in focus to assist in judging the size and profile of the existing window's or door's features; or drawings showing the existing windows or doors to scale - this is particularly important for replacement of non-repairable historic windows or doors;